vokeit-oss/redux-persistable/README.md

 # redux-persistable
-State persistance for redux stores
+State persistance for redux stores supporting immutablejs for the whole state.

+## Documentation
+TBD.